 As already mentioned, Evia is the closest island to Athens; therefore, it is relatively easy to reach from the mainland.
 You can reach Evia by land with your rental car, bus, train, or taxi, or you can access Evia by ferry.
 The island does not have an airport.

 This is the most comfortable option for a spontaneous trip.
 The most common way is to travel from Athens, with a driving time from 90 minutes to two hours via the E75 Main Road.
 To reach the island, you can cross the modern and more trafficked bridge or the old bridge that borders the coast and finishes in the center of the capital.

 Getting To Evia By Train

 A unique experience, this route takes about one hour and a half, and it’s a beautiful, scenic ride.
-There are several trains to Chalki that leave from Athens Larissa Train Station.
+Several trains to Chalki leave from Athens Larissa Train Station.
 There are trains every one or two hours, depending on the season (Ticket: 6.50 euro).

 Getting To Evia By Bus